eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Finish the CHIMERA doc
 - [ ] Read the data from TIMBER of the ion run on the 28th of september including beam size on BTVs and MWPC
-- [ ] Look at the quad scan at low energy
-- [ ] Try to see the BTV acquisition from the dedicated MD
-- [ ] Ask Jean-Michel how to log BLM-ST for MD3 and MD4 as well
-- [ ] Do an FFT on the BLM008-ST samples by first converting the integral to a time series and then doing an FFT
+- [x] Do an FFT on the BLM008-ST samples by first converting the integral to a time series and then doing an FFT
 - [ ] Look at the BPM readout and MWPC readout at different energies
+- [ ] Perform quadrupole scans at 750 and 400 MeV/u

 ## Stray Field